zino-hofmann/graphql-flutter/README.md

 However note that **`graphql-flutter` does not inject \_\_typename into operations** the way apollo does, so if you aren't careful to request them in your query, this normalization scheme is not possible.

+Unlike apollo, we don't have a real client side document parser and resolver, so **operations leveraging normalization can have additional fields not specified in the query**.
+There are a couple ideas for constraining this (leveraging `json_serializable`, or just implementing the resolver), but for now, the normalized cache uses a [`LazyMap`](lib/src/cache/lazy_cache_map.dart), which wraps underlying data with a lazy denormalizer to allow for cyclical references.
+It has the same API as a normal `HashMap`, but is currently a bit hard to debug with, as a descriptive debug representation is currently unavailable.

+#### Optimism
+The `OptimisticCache` allows for optimistic mutations by passing an `optimisticResult` to `RunMutation`.
+It will then call `update(Cache cache, QueryResult result)` twice (once eagerly with `optimisticResult`), and rebroadcast all queries with the optimistic cache.
+You can tell which entities in the cache are optimistic through the `.isOptimistic` flag on `LazyMap`, though note that **this is only the case for optimistic entities and not their containing operations/maps**.

+`QueryResults` also have an `optimistic` flag, but I would recommend looking at the data itself, as many situations make it unusable (such as toggling mutations like in the example below).
+[Mutation usage examples](#mutations-with-optimism)

 ### Queries

 Creating a query is as simple as creating a multiline string: